Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Matthew has a grade II injury to his right side at birth affecting C5,6,7,8 of the brachial plexus.
 At 20 years of age his condition will not improve, but it could worsen unless he works hard to maintain it.
 He has significant tightness and dysfunction around the shoulder with extremely limited movement particularly in term of rotation.
 In addition, he has a fixed flexion deformity at the elbow, so he is unable to straighten it.
 He has ongoing pain and discomfort.

-As a teenager Matthew was diagnosed with a chronic Generalised Anxiety Disorder with significant post traumatic elements associated with low mood which was caused by his Erb’s Palsy.
+As a teenager, Matthew was diagnosed with a chronic Generalised Anxiety Disorder with significant post-traumatic elements associated with low mood which was caused by his Erb’s Palsy.
 This undermined his concentration and caused distraction and so had a significant impact on his attainment in the educational setting.
-Matthew had the constant reminder that he could not do things the same way as his peers, and it was the school environment which really brought home to Matthew the limitations and reinforced his sense of difference.
-Tasks at school took longer, caused self-consciousness and considerable apprehension due to fears about whether he would be able to do a task.
+Matthew had the constant reminder that he could not do things the same way as his peers, and it was the school environment that brought home to Matthew the limitations and reinforced his sense of difference.
+Tasks at school took longer and caused self-consciousness and considerable apprehension due to fears about whether he would be able to do a task.
 Although Matthew’s underlying intellectual ability was not affected, the injury had affected his ability to put this to good use.

 How can I get help?